-REQUIRED INFORMATION AND ADDITIONAL STATEMENTS
+REQUIRED INFORMATION/ADDITIONAL STATEMENTS

-- The date of the disposition. - The registered title number of the qualifying estate - In relation to each such disposition the following expressed by reference to the state of affairs immediately before the making of that disposition: - one of the relevant statements and all required information (see flow chart opposite); - a statement that the entity has complied with section 12 (duty to take steps to identify registrable beneficial owners etc.); and - anything required by regulations made under section 16 (verification of registrable beneficial owners and managing officers) to be delivered to the Registrar. - A statement that all of the information required above has been included in the application OR (if the OE is not required to register on the OE Register but is obliged to provide information pursuant to section 42) the name and contact details of an individual who may be contacted.
+- The date of the relevant disposition. - The registered title number of the qualifying estate. - In relation to each relevant disposition, the following expressed by reference to the state of affairs immediately before the making of that disposition: - one of the relevant statements and all required information (see flow chart opposite); - a statement that the entity has complied with section 12 (duty to take steps to identify registrable beneficial owners etc.); and - anything required by regulations made under section 16 (verification of registrable beneficial owners and managing officers) to be delivered to the Registrar. - A statement that all of the information required above has been included in the application.

-Relevant disposition means one of the following registrable dispositions of a qualifying estate (i.e. a freehold or leasehold granted for a term of more than 7 years from the date of grant) made by an OE:
+Relevant disposition means one of the following registrable dispositions of a qualifying estate (i.e. a freehold or leasehold granted for a term of more than seven years from the date of grant) made by an OE:

 - a transfer;

 - the grant of a lease for a term of more than seven years from grant; or

-- the grant of a legal charge
+- the grant of a legal charge,